Oneness with Jesus produces unity with each other

 The issue of unity is so essential and implicit to Jesus that wherever unity is found, there you will also find Christ in the midst of it.
+Christ is essential relevant to unity.
 Union with Christ, as evidenced by the traits of such a connection (the Epistle of 1 John delimits these traits), becomes the foundation for all fellowship within the body of Christ and is the litmus test for anyone claiming to be Christ’s follower.

 This notion of being unified in the Spirit, with all that Christ represents, is completely fulfilled in possessing the love of Christ within our hearts and expressing the love of Christ to others.
 See 1 Corinthians 13:1 – 3 and 1 John 4:7 – 21.